 - Comprehensive documentation and rudimentary testing (exceeds expectations / 4): In addition to the criteria for comprehensive documentation, there are identified test cases with known solutions which can be run to validate at least some components of the code.

-- Comprehensive documentation and testing (significantly exceeds expectations / 5): In addition to the criteria for comprehensive documentation, there are clearly identified unit tests (preferably run within a unit test framework) which exercise a significant fraction of the smaller components of the code (individual functions and classes) and system level tests which exercise a significant fraction of the full package.
+- Comprehensive documentation and testing (significantly exceeds expectations / 5): In addition to the criteria for comprehensive documentation, there are clearly identified unit tests (preferably run within a unit test framework) which exercise a significant fraction of the smaller components of the code (individual functions and classes) and system-level tests which exercise a significant fraction of the full package.
 Unit tests are typically self-documenting, but the system level tests will require documentation of at least the source of the known solution.
-Note that tests are a form of documentation, so it is not really possible to have testing without documentation.

-- Weiwen Jiang, University of Notre Dame, USA
+- Fatima M. Anwar, University of Massachusetts, USA